 - 1 Select a BDE or BOI interface from a connected ERP Server. - 2 Import the WSDL file that defines the web service for this BDE or BOI. - 3 Deploy the WSDL file to the connector.

 For more information, see these sections:

-- "Deploying a web service" on page 32
+- Deploying a web service on page 31

-- "Deployed Web Services page" on page 27
+- Deployed Web Services page on page 24

-- "Deploy BDE Web Services page" on page 27
+- Deploy BDE Web Services page on page 25

-- · Logging configuration